 Nova Scotia Municipal Energy LearningWorking Group

-Launched in 2016, QUEST’s Nova Scotia Municipal Energy Learning Group (MELG) is a resource for municipalities engaged in community energy planning, partnership-building, and Smart Energy projects.
-The Group is a forum where members can share their experiences and lessons learned, and share knowledge about best practices.
-MELG participants are leaders in achieving provincial GHG emissions reduction goals and building Smart Energy Communities.
-Participation in Learning Group meetings is open to all communities in Nova Scotia along with QUEST Supporters.
+Launched in 2016, QUEST Canada’s Nova Scotia Municipal Energy Learning Group (MELG) is a resource for municipalities engaged in community energy planning, partnership-building and Smart Energy projects.
+It is a forum where participants can share their experiences and lessons learned and best practices.
+MELG participants are leaders in achieving provincial greenhouse gas emissions reduction goals and building Smart Energy Communities.
+Participation in meetings is open to all communities in Nova Scotia along with QUEST Canada Supporters.

-The MELG aims to be the source for the ideas and relationships that will drive the future of smart and net zero energy communities in Nova Scotia by:
+This Working Group aims to be the source for the ideas and relationships that will drive the future of smart and net-zero energy communities in Nova Scotia by:

-Identifying and overcoming gaps in knowledge and capacity to help municipalities reduce their energy use and GHG emissions
+Identifying and overcoming gaps in knowledge and capacity to help municipalities reduce their energy use and greenhouse gas emissions.

-Sharing the findings and learnings of the MELG with interested municipalities and community energy partners
+Sharing the findings and learnings of the Working Group with interested municipalities and community energy partners.

 Nova Scotia’s energy system is undergoing a rapid transition and the Smart Energy space will be one to watch.
 With recent announcements introducing a spate of new policies, projects, and programs, the framework in which Smart Energy Communities operate is set to change dramatically.

-Communities account for 58% of energy use and 54% of all GHG emissions in Atlantic Canada.
-In order for Nova Scotia to meet its GHG and energy objectives, continued coordinated action at the municipal level is essential.
+Communities account for 58 per cent of energy use and 54 per cent of all greenhouse gas emissions in Atlantic Canada.
+In order for Nova Scotia to meet its greenhouse gas and energy objectives, continued coordinated action at the municipal level is essential.